Call of home led superintendent to resign

 Woodbury said Hairston made an impact in her short tenure, securing funding for new textbooks, creating a new equity committee, buying property for a new Ashley Elementary School and starting an outreach team to connect with students who failed to log into online classes last spring.

-"I want to assure families as we move forward toward a safe reopening we will have a strong leadership team in this district that is committed to carrying out a reentry plan safely. our team is solid.," Woodbury said.
+"I want to assure families as we move forward toward a safe reopening, we will have a strong leadership team in this district that is committed to carrying out a reentry plan safely," Woodbury said.

+Dana Caudill Jones said though she was surprised by the announcement she understands that Hairston had a rare opportunity to work in her hometown.

+"I will say she worked extremely hard the year she was here and really stepped in and filled in a lot of gaps we had in the district.
+And she leaves us with a strong leadership team and a strong strategic plan, which we did not have," Caudill Jones said.

 336-727-7420